aroberge/avantpy/psf/proposals.md

-Python tracebacks and translate them into something easier to understand by beginners was something of more general applicability, and would benefit to be turned into a separate project, which could eventually be used by AvantPy as well as other projects.
+Python tracebacks and translate them into something easier to understand by beginners was something of more general applicability, and would benefit to be turned into a separate project, which could eventually be used by AvantPy itself as well as other projects.
 As an example, from some early discussions, the main developpers for both [Mu](https://codewith.mu/) and [Thonny](https://thonny.org/) have expressed an interest into this new project.
 This new project is named **Friendly-traceback** and is currently [documented here](https://aroberge.github.io/friendly-traceback-docs/docs/html/index.html).